-All necessary libraries including the model which is to be instantiated are loaded from e.g. file system and form a so called class tree.
+All necessary libraries including the model which is to be instantiated are loaded (e.g., from a file system) and form a so called class tree.
 This tree represents the syntactic information from the class definitions.
 It contains also all modifications at their original locations in syntactic form.
 The builtin classes are put into the unnamed root of the class tree.